ahamacher/investadvisor/README.md

 ### If there was more time, what would be added?

-  I would like to redo the graph plugin, I had a bunch of issues getting it to work properly, I orignally wanted 2 concentric donut graphs to show the user what % of there exisiting portfolio looks like so they could visually compare both the recommended and their own distribution.
+ I would like to redo the graph plugin, I had a bunch of issues getting it to work properly, I originally wanted 2 concentric donut graphs to show the user what % of there existing portfolio looks like so they could visually compare both the recommended and their own distribution.

-  I would like to rework the input form to be a bit more dynamic, there are a few areas in the app where the catagories are hard coded.
+ I would like to rework the input form to be a bit more dynamic, there are a few areas in the app where the categories are hard coded.
 I would like to change these to being dynamically generated from an outside source.

-  I would like to keep working on the CSS, it is passible but it isnt exactly what I wanted it to be.
+ I would like to keep working on the CSS, it is passible but it isn't exactly what I wanted it to be.
 I think I could really give it a better impact if I had a little bit more time.

  I would like to refactor the comparison algorithm as it is currently quite large.
 I wanted to make sure I kept track of what items each section was working on so it ended up with some extra variables and some extra functional work.